How much does it cost to travel to Cuba? Below you will find my Cuba travel costs per day / destination.

-When I first thought about traveling to Cuba, the first question I had to ask myself was How much do things cost in Cuba?
-I had no idea how much money I would need for a three-week trip.
+When I first thought about visiting Cuba, the first question I had to ask myself was How much does it cost to go to Cuba?
+How expensive is Cuba?
+I had no idea how much money I would need for over 2 weeks in Cuba.

-I started planning my trip and travel budget by reading blogs about where to go and the costs of traveling to Cuba, and discovered that prices were very reasonable.
+I started planning my trip and travel budget by reading blogs about where to go and the costs of traveling to Cuba and discovered that prices were reasonable.

-So, I was expecting to spend around US$ 700 – 800 during the 19 days that I would spend in Cuba.
+I was expecting to spend around US$ 700 – 800 during the 19 days that I would spend in Cuba.
+How much money you need to bring to Cuba will depend, of course, on your travel style.

 Cuba is a fascinating and very unique country!
 It has an interesting history, stunning architecture, gorgeous beaches, captivating countryside, beautiful colonial cities and friendly people.